-Andean prehistory, ceremonial architecture, household archaeology, development of complex societies, remote sensing, Geographic Information Systems, geoarchaeology, archaeological chemistry
+Andean prehistory, development of complex societies, household archaeology, remote sensing, geoarchaeology, archaeochemistry

 I am currently conducting my dissertation fieldwork which focuses on the distribution of a particular type of small-scale ritual architecture in Peru during the Late Archaic (3,000-1,800 BC).
 Dr. Jonathan Haas and I are also researching the foundations of warfare using the archaeological record to demonstrate that perhaps human beings are not inherently violent and thus ethnographic and ethological models to infer about the past must be used with extreme caution.
 More specifically, I am documenting all known instances of human remains that date before 8,000 BC (the onset of agriculture in the Old World).
-In addition, I am part of two research teams sourcing ceramics in the pre-Hispanic Philippines and Inka Period Peru in order to learn more about ancient political economy.
+In addition, I have initiated a research project to source Inca stone figurines from the Field Museum's Montez Collection in order to reconstruct ancient ceremonial exchange networks.

 2013-Present Instructor, University of Illinois at Chicago

 2007-2012 Teaching Assistant, University of Illinois at Chicago

 2012 National Science Foundation, Doctoral Dissertation Improvement Grant (No. 1249577) for “Ritual is Power: Small-Scale Late Archaic Ceremonial Architecture in the Norte Chico” ($22104).

 2012 The Curtiss T. & Mary G. Brennan Foundation Grant for Archaeological Field Research for "Ritual is Power: Investigating Late Archaic Temple Structures on the North Central Coast of Peru" ($5000).

 2012 National Geographic Society Young Explorer's Grant for "The Mito Architectural Tradition on the North Central Coast of Peru during the Late Archaic" ($5000).